How do I book a session at the pop-up?

 Will my child be able to use the Innowalk Pro Machines?

 In order to be able to use this equipment, Pop Up gym users will need to be assessed and set up on the Innowalk before using the equipment.
-We will post more details shortly.
+Our gym staff will be able to assess your child but please contact the staff member in the gym at the start of your session so they can timetable the assessments.
+This will be on a first come first serve basis.

 Is my child a Jungle child?